Moving and shaking as always on Main Street in Beacon. We have made updates to A Little Beacon Blog's Shopping Guide, and they go like this:

 192 Main St.

 Opened by Laura Gould, a former Beaconite who moved to Nyack for a while, and is back in Beacon.
 Laura is also a former board member of BeaconArts.
 Sanctuary is "a Conscious Living Shop," according to Laura.
-She focuses on hand-made, fair-trade or ethically made goods.
-Inside, you'll find art, home furnishings, clothing, jewelry, books, wellness and self care items, ritual and sacred objects, and a beautiful selection of curated gifts.
+In the space on the corner that was the longtime home of Beacon Barkery, Laura focuses on hand-made, fair-trade and ethically made goods.
+Inside, you'll find art, home furnishings, clothing, jewelry, books, wellness and self-care items, ritual and sacred objects, and a beautiful selection of curated gifts.
 Expect to see in-person gatherings in the shop in the evenings to learn how to use essential oils and other wellness techniques.

 Howling at the Edge of Chaos

 Located in the sliver of a storefront next to the Beacon Hotel, Howling at the Edge of Chaos is a charmingly fierce shop.
 Here's how the owner, Valerie Mitchell, describes the store: